itsaakashpatel/bar-weather/README.md

 - **Accurate Weather Display:** BarWeather presents weather information in an easy-to-read format, ensuring that you receive the details you need at a glance.
 - **Alerts and Notifications:**  Receive alerts and notifications about weather changes and important updates to help you plan your day effectively.

+## Why did I build this? 🤔

+Keen to expand my programming skills, I decided to learn Swift, a key language for iOS development.
+Many weather apps were quite complex, and I saw an opportunity to simplify.

+Thus, I created BarWeather as a project at Fanshawe College.
+Learning Swift while also striving for user-friendly design, I leveraged the REST Weather API and Firebase for reliable forecasts.
+Despite challenges, the development of BarWeather emphasized the power of continuous learning and creative problem-solving.

 ## Tech Stack
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)
 ![Firebase](https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase)